oh-jon-paul/awesome-i18n/README.md

 - do not end your entry with a period
 - try to keep it lowercase
 - focus on what is unique, rather than generic message
-- feel free to add more cateogories
+- feel free to add more categories

 ## Remember to give this repo a star! 🌟